operator-framework/operator-sdk/doc/dev/testing/running-the-tests.md

 One way to run the tests is with an OpenShift 3.11 cluster and `oc cluster up` on a Linux system.

-For the first run configuration, either you can either run the `hack/ci/setup-openshift.sh` script, or download and install the [oc binary][oc-binary] and run these commands:
+For the first run configuration, download and install the [oc binary][oc-binary] and run these commands:

 ```sh
 $ sudo service docker stop